rust-lang/reference/src/attributes/diagnostics.md

 The lint expectation is only fulfilled by lint emissions which have been suppressed by the `expect` attribute.
-If the lint level is modified in the scope with other level attributes like `warn` or `deny`, the lint will be emitted at the defined level and not satisdy the expectation.
-Lint suppressions via `allow` or `expect` attributes inside the scope will also not fulfill the expectation.
+If the lint level is modified in the scope with other level attributes like `allow` or `warn`, the lint emission will be handled accordingly and the expectation will remain unfulfilled.

 ```rust
 #[expect(unused_variables)]